teuk/mediabot_v3/docs/ROADMAP_3.6DEV.md

 | 4.
 Investigate URL failures | Reproduce the reported TinyURL/news failures, including `blocked_destination` and rate limits, with controlled URLs.
 Identify the failing boundary before changing URL handling. | Tests proving unsafe destinations remain blocked, a failed shortening request can retain the original safe URL, and caching or retry cannot cause a request flood.
 No weakening of the destination guard to make a case pass. |
 | 5.
 Preserve the production portfolio | Keep the five accepted API v3 packages and their nbot `#i/o` policies observable across ordinary updates.
 Extend tests only when a concrete regression appears in plugin state, updater ordering or restart restoration. | Doctor, permissions, policy and failure checks remain healthy; the boot ledger and plugin-data survive update and restart exactly as their contracts require.
 A new plugin or authority grant needs its own observe and rollback gate. |

+MB792 prepares this pilot's answer-quality gate: the provider now knows whether Hailo is answering a speaker or joining a conversation.
+Observe on development whether it corrects writing errors and improves coherence without changing negation, numbers or the draft's subject; provider failures retain the local Hailo fallback.
+Do not infer semantic quality from unit tests alone.

 Steps 2 and 3 use the baseline from step 1.
 The URL investigation can run independently if a reproducible failure is available.
 A step may stay open until its evidence exists; this table is an order of decisions, not a promise